A provably quasi-polynomial algorithm for the discrete logarithm problem in finite fields of small characteristic: Introduction

-In \cite{JEll} Joux and Pierrot study a practical algorithm for the discrete logarithm based on elliptic presentations and apply it successfully in $\F_{3^{1345}}^\times$.
-Their experiments indicate that the efficiency of this algorithm is inferior, yet comparable, to the one in \cite{JP}, the (heuristically) fastest currently known.
+The practical side of this story has been investigated in \cite{JEll}, where Joux and Pierrot propose a practical algorithm for the discrete logarithm based on elliptic presentations and apply it successfully in $\mathbb F_{3^{1345}}^\times$.
+Their experiments indicate that the efficiency of this algorithm is inferior, yet comparable, to the one in \cite{JP}. \changee{Indeed, while elliptic presentations are useful to \emph{prove} quasi-polynomiality, the record computations have been obtained with ``linear'' or ``quadratic'' presentations as in \cite{ZKG}: in \cite{granger2021computation} we see the computation of logs over the field with $2^{30750}$ elements, and in characteristic $3$ we cite \cite{compFrancisco2}, containing computations over the field with $3^{3054}$ elements. }

 \paragraph{Structure of the paper} The structure of the article is as follows.
 In Section \ref{sec:ell_pres} we define elliptic presentations and we prove that all finite fields of small characteristic can be embedded in a slightly larger field admitting an elliptic presentation.
 Section \ref{sec:traps} is about ``traps'' (cases that need different treatment in the algorithm).
 In Section \ref{sec:divs} we describe the general setup of our algorithm and we explain how to pass from a factor base made of irreducible polynomials in $\F_q[x]$ to a factor base made of irreducible divisors on an elliptic curve $E/\F_q$.
 In Section \ref{sec_algo} we give our algorithm, stated in terms of a descent procedure that is described in Section \ref{sec:idea_descent}.
 A more precise statement about the complexity of the main algorithm is given in Theorem \ref{maintheorem3}.
 Our descent procedure consists of two steps, presented and analysed in Section \ref{sec:idea_descent} under an assumption on certain varieties.
-These assumptions are proven in the subsequent sections: Section \ref{sec:lemma} gives a technical lemma, Section \ref{sec:3-2} proves the assumptions needed for the second and easier step and Section \ref{sec:43} proves the assumptions needed for the first step.
+These assumptions are proven in the subsequent sections: Section \ref{sec:lemma} gives a technical lemma, Section \ref{sec:3-2} proves the assumptions needed for the second and easier step and Section \ref{sec:43} proves the assumptions needed for the first step. \changee{Section \ref{sec:example} describes our setup through some explicit computations of elliptic presentations and of the descent procedure.}

-\paragraph{Acknowledgements} I thank Ren\'e Schoof for introducing me to this research problem in $2016$ and for the useful ideas that lead to substantial simplifications of the proof.